 Pathfinder is a boutique fund manager based in Auckland and was established in 2009.
 We are licensed under the Financial Markets Conduct Act 2013 as a manager of this Scheme and the Pathfinder KiwiSaver Plan.
 Information about our board of directors can be found on our website and on https://companies-register.companiesoffice.govt.nz/.

 Pathfinder's Ethics and Investment Committee has up to seven members.
-The membership of the Ethics and Investment Committee is determined by the Board, and the Chair of the Committee has to be independent.
+The membership of the Ethics and Investment Committee is determined by the Board.
+Current members are: